ojsquire/python-setup/README.md

 ```
 pyenv install --list
 ```
-2. **Global or local installation?**.
-Versions can be installed [locally or globally](https://github.com/pyenv/pyenv/blob/master/COMMANDS.md#pyenv-local).
+2. **Global or local installation?** Versions can be installed [locally or globally](https://github.com/pyenv/pyenv/blob/master/COMMANDS.md#pyenv-local).
 Global is suitable if you want the version available throughout your system, whilst local is best if you want this version only for a specific project.
 Note: if you install globally but also use a virtual environment (see next section), this means that you can still have separate packages installed for separate projects and avoid dependency issues.
 So I would recommend global installation if it's a version of Python you think you will use for many different projects.
 To see what versions of Python you already have installed globally run:
 ```
 pyenv versions
 ```